ishaan2304/E-commerce-website/README.md

 # Sanvya - E-commerce Clothing Website 👗🛍️
-Welcome to the Sanvya project, an E-commerce website developed as part of my internship at InternPe.
+Welcome to the Sanvya project, an E-commerce website.
 This website is a prototype for an online clothing store, showcasing a range of trendy clothing items with a responsive and interactive design.

 # Project Overview
 Sanvya is a clothing brand prototype designed to offer a modern and user-friendly shopping experience.
 This project was created using HTML, CSS, and JavaScript to demonstrate front-end web development skills and build a responsive, interactive website.
 SGGSFG